nevrome/cultrans.bronzeageburials.article2019/review/answer_to_review_2.md

 > Page 3, Column 2, Line 59. ‘the region are circular’ Why this shape if it causes overlap?
 Why not hexagons?

 This is true.
 I added a sentence to point this out.
 For this paper I will use the established regions, because changing them at this point would render the area discussions useless.
-In the future more data might be available and it should be possible to establish a lot more fine grained, hexagonal or rectangular region grid.
+In the future more data might be available and it should be possible to establish an a lot more fine grained, hexagonal or rectangular region grid.

 > Page 5, Figure 3.
 Just an idea for a follow-up study.
 Given these are effectively adoption curves, one could fit a logistic model to assess differences in the rate of adoption and estimates on the timing of earliest uptake.
 It would be also very interesting to determine whether indeed there is a long-tail in southern Germany and what this means (cf. Henrich 2001 on American Anthropologist, but see also recent debates on adoption curves, e.g. https://www.biorxiv.org/content/biorxiv/early/2017/11/16/159038.full.pdf).
 Food for thoughts.